North Kitsap - FaithLiNK

 Nancy came to us a a volunteer after serving at the Tacoma Rescue Mission and has a Doctorate in education.
 Nancy has been instrumental in building our services to Dayroom guests and developing an education program that will be available to our guests and the community.

-Joe Summers - Outreach Manager
+Joe Summers - Community Outreach Coordinator

 Joe is currently serving as our Board Chairman and has now stepped into the position of Outreach Manager.
 Joe has worked with the county to adapt an ordinance that will allow for tent encampments.
 Joe is now responsible for all outreach ministries of the Mission.